Culture Club: 1981–1983: Formation and Kissing to Be Clever

-Realizing they had an Irish gay man as the lead singer, a black Briton on bass, a blond Englishman on guitar and keyboards, and a Jewish drummer, they came up with the name Culture Club.
-The group recorded demos, which were paid for by EMI Records, but the label was unimpressed and decided not to sign the group.
+Culture Club recorded demos, which were paid for by EMI Records, but the label was unimpressed and decided not to sign the group.
 Virgin Publishing heard the demos and signed the group to a songwriting contract.
 Virgin Records then offered the group a recording deal, releasing the albums in Europe, while Epic Records released their albums in North America and much of the rest of the world.